 - Ice – Ice is not a form of treatment for CRPS, however we have included this section to make people aware that ice isn’t an appropriate form of CRPS pain management

 - Alternative Therapies

 PHYSIOTHERAPY as CRPS TREATMENT

-The idea of physiotherapy and other methods is to try and relieve at least some of the symptoms that are caused by the condition.
+The idea of physiotherapy and other methods is to try and relieve at least some of the signs and symptoms that are caused by the condition.
 This involves both Physiotherapy and Occupational Therapy.
-Physiotherapy in conjunction with Occupational Therapy (OT), plays an important role in functional restoration of the CRPS limb (Singh, M et al. 2015).
+Physiotherapy in conjunction with Occupational Therapy (OT), especially in the early stages of the condition, plays an important role in functional restoration of the CRPS limb (Singh, M et al. 2015).
 It is also suggested by the professionals that physio is used together with other treatments given to patients with CRPS, such as medication, alternative treatments, implanted devices.
-See Daly, A.E. & Bialocerkowski, A.E.
-(2008)
+(Daly, A.E. & Bialocerkowski, A.E.
+(2008))

 - MOVEMENT of the limb affected by CRPS can try to be restored by using muscle strengthening exercises, gentle movement and some exercises for the whole of the body – learning to cope with the condition in your life (See the Burning Nights blog on COPING STRATEGIES).
 When you first go to physiotherapy do ask them if they have had any experience of people with CRPS as this will make a difference as to how they approach things with you.

 - The Occupational Therapist (OT) could help give you tips and to learn different ways to do everyday things and activities – do this by pacing your daily activities over the whole day, so you do not become as tired.